MattiaCarolo/CTF-Tries/OverTheWire/bandit.md

 ```
 and then just ls for the dahed file ( the ```-``` one) and just ``` cat - ``` .

-It doesn't work? well if you look at the helpful materials [here](https://overthewire.org/wargames/bandit/bandit2.html) they hint that that particular filename can create some problems.
+It doesn't work? well if you look at the helpful materials [here](https://overthewire.org/wargames/bandit/bandit2.html) they hint that this particular filename can create some problems.
 So what do we do here?

 The command ```cat``` normally sees the string ```-``` as a synonym for ```stdin``` (standard input) so if you try